szczyglis-dev/py-gpt/README.md

 sudo snap connect pygpt:alsa
 ```

-**Connecting IPython in Docker in Snap version**:
+**Connecting the Docker sandbox in the Snap version**:

-To use IPython in the Snap version, you must connect PyGPT to the Docker daemon:
+To use Docker-backed plugin sandboxes in the Snap version, you must connect PyGPT to the Docker daemon:

 ```commandline
 sudo snap connect pygpt:docker-executables docker:docker-executables